Glen Collins (footballer)

-Glen Collins (born 7 September 1977) is an association football player who represented New Zealand at international level.
+Glen Collins (born 7 September 1977) is an association football player who briefly represented New Zealand at international level.

 Club career

-He played as a midfielder and returned to football to play for NZFC outfit Canterbury United having switched codes to rugby for five years.
+He played as a midfielder and returned to football to play for NZFC outfit Canterbury United, having switched codes to rugby for five years.

 International career

 He has played 3 times for the New Zealand national soccer team, the All Whites in 2002.